ash-project/ash_graphql/documentation/topics/graphql-generation.md

 Following where we left off from [Getting Started with GraphQL](/documentation/tutorials/getting-started-with-graphql.md), this guide explores what the GraphQL requests and responses look like for different queries defined with the AshGraphql DSL.

+All of the following examples apply to queries & mutations places on the domain as well.

 ## Fetch Data by ID

 ```elixir